What Should You Make Of An Out-Of-Body Experience?

 If not, then maybe, especially if you don’t have any report where people tell you how you died.

-According to a study of 1,300 near-death experiences (NDEs), while no near-death experience is exactly alike, there are commonalities that occur even across cultures.
+According to a study of 1,300 near-death experiences (NDEs), while no near-death experience is exactly alike, some commonalities occur even across cultures.
 Out-of-body experience dreams have not been similarly studied.

 • Separation of the consciousness from the physical body (75.4 percent)